|Banner of The Witness blog by Jonathan Blow / Thekla|

 |An example of a lack of inquiry|

 But then, you'll have to reconcile why, say, mostly every major VALVe game gets systematically scored near/over 90, under the same standards.
-It may be some obscure bias in the press, or VALVe could own a crystal ball that infallibly tells them what the public will like in the future, or... could it possibly be that the guys at VALVe, or Jonathan Blow, actually understand what the human brain generally finds gratifying?
+It may be some obscure bias in the press, or VALVe could own a crystal ball that infallibly tells them what the public will like in the future, or... could it rather be that the guys at VALVe, or Jonathan Blow, actually understand what the human brain generally finds gratifying?
 We could safely bet their next game will have a similarly high score (time will give prove me right!), and hey, prediction backed by results is engraved in the scientific process.
 Our head might not be so dark and unique after all.
 Some seem reluctant to that idea, perhaps because that apparently "demeans" our uniqueness or individuality.
 But we're not that unique at all, if you look into humanity from afar, as a whole.

 |A landscape painting by Victor Bykov|